Joseph N. Perry: Membership and appointments

-In 2010, George named Perry as the diocesan postulator for the sainthood cause of Father Augustus Tolton, a former slave who became the first known African-American priest in the Catholic Church.
+In 2010, George named Perry as the diocesan postulator for the sainthood cause of Augustus Tolton, a former slave who became the first known African-American priest in the Catholic Church.

 Perry served as chair of the USCCB Committee on African American Catholics.
 He has also served on several other USCCB committees, including those for Education, Home Missions; the Ad Hoc Committee on Catholics' Use of Holy Scripture; the Secretariat for Family, Laity, Women and Youth; and the Ad Hoc Committee for a Plenary Council, the Catholic Campaign for Human Development, the subcommittee for the Defense of Marriage and the subcommittee for Migrants, Refugees and Travelers.

 Since 1977, Perry has been a member of the Canon Law Society of America (CLSA).
 In 1998, he sat on the board of advisors of Archbishop Quigley Preparatory Seminary in Chicago.
 In addition, he served as an episcopal liaison for catechetics and Liturgical Training Publications (LTP) of the archdiocese, and as a judge on the Ecclesiastical Court of Appeals for all the Illinois dioceses.